 Amazon rainforest has the biggest ecosystem in the world.
 This ecosystem is driven by the great Amazon River, which covers thousands of miles and is the main foundation of the ecosystem.
-The river basin, with an average temperature of 26o C and heavy humid and rainfall levels, has a direct impact on the ecosystem.
+The river basin, with an average temperature of 26o C and heavy humid and rainfall levels, directly impacts the ecosystem.

-The presence of this hot and humid climate has influenced the presence of different species of both plants and animals, making the rainforest have the largest number of species for the kingdoms Animalia and Plantae, including many endangered species.
+This hot and humid climate has influenced the presence of different species of plants and animals, making the rainforest have the largest number of species for the kingdoms Animalia and Plantae, including many endangered species.
 Further, it is home not only to wildlife but also to indigenous people who have been living in the forest.

-The ecosystem of the rainforest is so big that it helps to control the entire planet’s atmospheric carbon levels.
+The rainforest’s ecosystem is so big that it helps control the entire planet’s atmospheric carbon levels.
 This is attributed to the Amazon basin, which is home to over ten times the annual carbon emissions from fuel consumption.

 The Amazon biome is home to as many as 80,000 plant species in the Amazon.
-Interestingly enough, only a small percentage of these have been studied with room for a lot of research and discovery.
-Therefore, further research might find more plants and trees that have a medicinal value, which can be incorporated into the already available herbal medicines.
+Interestingly enough, only a small percentage of these have been studied, with room for a lot of research and discovery.
+Therefore, further research might find more plants and trees with medicinal value that can be incorporated into the already available herbal medicines.